Cheesy Spinach Souffle

 Instructions

 - Preheat oven to 350º.
-Grease 9 x 13 or comparable casserole dish.
+Grease 9 x 13 or a comparable casserole dish.

-- Combine all ingredients and pour into prepared dish.
-Bake 30-45 minutes or till middle is set.
+- Combine all ingredients and pour into the prepared dish.

 Notes